VaishnaviPadiyappanavar/M1_Numbersystems-Conversion_Utilities/0_Certificates/README.md

-Certificates Obtained
+The following Certificates are Obtained
 * Sololearn
 * Cisco NDG Linux
-* Screenshot of github learning
+* Screenshot of Hackerearth Points